Azure AD Dynamic Secrets

 • password-length: Optional The temporary user password length.

-If you don't have a configured Azure AD Target yet, you can use the command with your Azure AD connection settings:
+If you don't have an Azure AD Target yet, you can use the command with your Azure AD connection settings:

 • azure-tenant-id: Azure Tenant ID.